National Inventory of Architectural Heritage

 The National Inventory of Architectural Heritage (NIAH) maintains a central database of the architectural heritage of the Republic of Ireland covering the period since 1700 in complement to the Archaeological Survey of Ireland, which focuses on archaeological sites of the pre-1700 period.
 As of 2022, there were over 50,000 records in the database, including buildings, monuments, street furniture and other structures.
 It does not cover Northern Ireland.

-Buildings recorded in the database are given a rating, either national or regional.
+Buildings recorded in the database may be given a rating, indicating either regional, national or international importance.

 Formation

 The NIAH is a unit of the Heritage Division within the Department of Housing, Local Government and Heritage.

 The unit was founded in 1990 to address the obligations of the Convention for the Protection of the Architectural Heritage of Europe of which Ireland is signatory.
 Initially, the NIAH existed only on a non-statutory basis with the task to create and maintain an inventory of to be protected buildings and sites.
 The legal framework for the NIAH was established with the Architectural Heritage (National Inventory) and Historic Monuments (Miscellaneous Provisions) Act of 1999 which introduced access rights to the interior of buildings for the NIAH and preservation obligations for the local planning authorities.
 The subsequent Planning and Development Act 2000 delegated the responsibility to maintain records of protected structures (RPS) to the planning authorities, leaving the role to identify and document significant objects of architectural heritage to NIAH.